vtdsferreira/InstrumentControl.jl/docs/implementation.md

 `code(ins::AWG5014C, ::Type{InternalClock})` returns "INT",
 with "INT" encoding how to pass this logical state to the instrument `ins`.

+## Responses
+Unlike stimuli, all responses are subtypes of an abstract parametric type, `Response{T}`.
+Although it may seem unduly abstract to have it be both abstract and parametric, we use this functionality to distinguish between desired return types of a measurement.
+Suppose an instrument provides data in some kind of awkward format, like 12-bit unsigned integers.
+For reasons of convenience we may want the measurement to return the data in a machine-native `Int64` format, or we may want to specify a linear or 2D shape for the data, etc.

+An important consideration in writing fast Julia code is to ensure type stability.
+In other words, the type that is returned from a function should depend only on the method signature and not depend on some value at run-time.
+By parameterizing `Response` types with the return type, we can ensure that `measure` will be type stable.
+If we instead had the desired return type as some field in a `Response` object, then `measure` would not be type stable.

+#### Alazar digitizers

+A response type is given for each measurement mode: continuous streaming (`ContinuousStreamResponse`), triggered streaming ( `TriggeredStreamResponse`), NPT records (`NPTRecordResponse`), and FPGA-based FFT calculations (`FFTHardwareResponse`).
+Traditional record mode has not been implemented yet for lack of immediate need.

+Looking at the source code, it would seem that there is some redundancy in the types, for instance there is an `NPTRecordMode` and an `NPTRecordResponse` object.
+The difference is that the former is used internally in the code to denote a particular method of configuring the instrument, allocating buffers, etc., whereas the latter specifies what you actually want to do: retrieve NPT records from the digitizer, perhaps doing some post-processing or processing during acquisition along the way.
+Perhaps different responses would dictate different processing behavior, while the instrument is ultimately configured the same way.

 ## Alazar instruments

 In the following discussion, it is important to understand some Alazar terminology.